Canine Parvovirus is a deadly disease that can kill dogs in under 72 hours.

 Parvo, or canine parvovirus (CPV) infection is a relatively new disease that appeared for the first time in dogs in 1978.
-Because of the severity of the disease and its rapid spread through the canine population, CPV has aroused a great deal of public interest.
-The virus that causes this disease is very similar to feline panleukopenia (feline distemper) and the two diseases are almost identical.
-It has been speculated that the canine virus is a mutation of the feline virus.
-However, that has never been scientifically proven.
+Because of the severity of the disease and its rapid spread, CPV has gained a deadly reputation.
+The virus that causes this disease is very similar to feline panleukopenia (feline distemper).
+So similar, that the two diseases are almost identical.
+While some think that the canine virus is a mutation of the feline virus, that’s never been scientifically proven.

-How does a dog become infected with parvovirus?
+How could my dog become infected with parvovirus?

 The main source of the virus is from the feces of infected dogs.
 The virus begins to be shed in the feces just before clinical signs develop and shedding continues for about ten days.

-“CPV is very stable in the environment and is resistant to the effects of heat, detergents, alcohol, and many disinfectants.”
+“Canine Parvovirus is very stable in the environment and can resist heat, detergents, alcohol, and many disinfectants!”

 How is it diagnosed?

-The clinical signs of CPV infection can mimic many other diseases that cause vomiting and diarrhea; consequently, the diagnosis of CPV is often a challenge for the veterinarian.
+The clinical signs of CPV infection can look like many other diseases that cause vomiting and diarrhea.
+Therefore, diagnosing CPV can be challenging.
 The positive confirmation of CPV infection requires the demonstration of the virus or virus antigen in the stool, or the detection of anti-CPV antibodies in the blood serum.

-“There is a simple in-clinic test for CPV that will screen for this disease.”
+“There is a simple test for parvo that your veterinary clinic can do.”